PCI DSS v4.0: An Open Letter to PCI Third-Party Service Providers

 If your application re-directs to or is integrated with a compliant payment processor (i.e., PayPal, Authorize.net, Stripe, etc.), [Organization] does still require your organization to provide a separate Attestation of Compliance due to the fact that you can impact the security of the payment process.

-PCI DSS Version 4.0 will be in effect on March 31, 2024.
+PCI DSS Version 4.0 went in effect on March 31, 2024.
 Any AOCs completed after that date must be performed using version 4.0.
 Requirement 12.9.2 of the DSS also requires third-party service providers to provide information to customers regarding their own PCI compliance and a breakdown of customer versus vendor responsibilities.
 Attached is an example responsibility matrix that can be used as needed to outline the responsibilities for meeting each DSS requirement between each party (Vendor or Organization), or shared responsibilities.

 Please provide the requested AoC and responsibility matrix to [Contact info].